oasci/reptar/docs/source/file.rst

 - JSON,
 - npz.

-Any data stored in this format can be interacted with through a :class:`~reptar.data` object.
+Any data stored in this format can be interacted with through a :class:`~reptar.File` object.

-.. autoclass:: reptar.data
+.. autoclass:: reptar.File
     :noindex:

 Concepts